fbe-work/bilt_academy_2019/Lab_4.3/README.md

 ### Get instance property door mirrored

-Whenever we get the default hinges side information, we want to know if the door is mirrored, in order to tell if the door is a “lefty” or “righty”:
+Whenever we get the default hinges side information, we want to know if the door is mirrored, in order to tell if the door is a "lefty" or "righty":

 ```python
 for door in doors: